wp-plugins/mail-on-update/readme.txt

 == Description ==

 Since WordPress Version 2.5, WordPress automaticly checks if a new update for an installed plugin is available.
 However, you still have to check your wp-admin to see the notification.
-This plugin informs you via E-mail when a new update is available.
+This plugin informs you via e-Mail when a new update is available.
-It uses the build-in update function to periodicly check for new versions at the wordpress plugin directory.
+It uses the wordpress build-in update function to periodicly check for new versions at the wordpress plugin directory.
 If a new version is available, either a single or multiple administrators will recieve an e-mail, informing them which plugins needs to be updated.

 = Available Languages  =

 * German
 * English
+* Russian

 == Installation ==